contrapunctus-1/chronometrist/README.md

 #### Key-value pairs
 Similarly, to be prompted for key-values, add `chronometrist-kv-add` to any hook except `chronometrist-before-in-functions`.
 To exit the prompt, press the key it indicates for quitting - you can then edit the resulting key-values by hand if required.
 Press `C-c C-c` to accept the key-values, or `C-c C-k` to cancel.

-### Adding more information (experimental)
-Key-value pairs can be added using the `chronometrist-kv-add` function.
-It can currently be added to any hooks except `chronometrist-before-in-functions`.
-Keys can be any string except "name", "tags", "start", or "end".
-Values can be any readable Lisp values.

 ### Prompt when exiting Emacs
 If you wish to be prompted when you exit Emacs while tracking time, you can use this -